flarumalshain/bbbbcode/README.md

 # bbbbcode
 **Big Beautiful BBCode**

-A Flarum extension which adds additional BBCodes.
-It is lightweight; all of the BBCodes are HTML and CSS only.
+A Flarum extension which adds additional BBCode.
+It installs multiple separate BBCode extensions so that you have the power to enable just what you need.
+Keep this extension (bbbbcode) enabled if you want HTML table and horizontal line BBCode.
+All BBCode is lightweight; they are all HTML and CSS only.
 However, currently a JavaScript polyfill is added which ensures that the spoiler BBCode will work in IE and Edge browsers.

 ## Install